levon003/levon003.github.io/_posts/2024-09-30-two-cultures.md

  - Focusing on _specific features or causal effects_ vs _outcomes_
  - One dataset (no experimental intervention or distributional shift) vs multiple datasets (e.g. comparisons under intervention or under distributional shift)

+ Descriptive and explanatory modeling are mostly self-explanatory, but the distinction between predictive and integrative modeling is a little more subtle:

 >Whereas [predictive modeling] concerns itself with data that are out of sample, but still from the same (statistical) distribution, [for integrative modeling] the focus is on generalizing ‘out of distribution’ to a situation that might change either naturally, owing to some factor out of our control, or because of some intentional intervention such as an experiment or change in policy.

+While planning a new modeling project, I encourage researchers to think through the specific type of modeling they are trying to do.
+These days, many people I work with try to apply predictive modeling tools for explanatory or integrative modeling tasks.